MIFARE: MIFARE Classic family

-The MIFARE Classic IC is just a memory storage device, where the memory is divided into segments and blocks with simple security mechanisms for access control.
+The MIFARE Classic IC is a basic memory storage device, where the memory is divided into segments and blocks with simple security mechanisms for access control.
 They are ASIC-based and have limited computational power.
 Due to their reliability and low cost, those cards are widely used for electronic wallets, access control, corporate ID cards, transportation or stadium ticketing.
 It uses an NXP proprietary security protocol (Crypto-1) for authentication and ciphering.

 MIFARE Classic encryption has been compromised; see below for details.

 The MIFARE Classic with 1K memory offers 1,024 bytes of data storage, split into 16 sectors; each sector is protected by two different keys, called A and B. Each key can be programmed to allow operations such as reading, writing, increasing value blocks, etc. MIFARE Classic with 4K memory offers 4,096 bytes split into forty sectors, of which 32 are the same size as in the 1K with eight more that are quadruple size sectors.
 MIFARE Classic Mini offers 320 bytes split into five sectors.
 For each of these IC types, 16 bytes per sector are reserved for the keys and access conditions and can not normally be used for user data.
 Also, the very first 16 bytes contain the serial number of the card and certain other manufacturer data and are read-only.
 That brings the net storage capacity of these cards down to 752 bytes for MIFARE Classic with 1K memory, 3,440 bytes for MIFARE Classic with 4K memory, and 224 bytes for MIFARE Mini.

 The Samsung TecTile NFC tag stickers use MIFARE Classic chips.
 This means only devices with an NXP NFC controller chip can read or write these tags.
 At the moment BlackBerry phones, the Nokia Lumia 610 (August 2012), the Google Nexus 4, Google Nexus 7 LTE and Nexus 10 (October 2013) can't read/write TecTile stickers.